 Amazon affiliate links are included below.

-Don’t Break the Ice Coping: This game can be used to help children learn and discuss coping strategies by having them perform the techniques or discuss strategies that are printed on each ice block.
+Don’t Break the Ice Coping Skills activity- This game can be used to help children learn and discuss coping strategies by having them perform the techniques or discuss strategies that are printed on each ice block.
 Makes a wonderful self-regulation game by simply just writing on the blocks – easy!

-Don’t Break the Ice Worries: This game was adapted with the simple use of dots and 4 questions.
+Don’t Break the Ice Worry activity- This game was adapted with the simple use of dots and 4 questions.
 How easy is that?
 Makes it a unique way to have children share about worries, what happens in their bodies, gain some understanding, and learn helpful coping strategies.

 Connect 4 Emotions: This game is adapted by simply placing emotions stickers on the red and yellow chips and when a player picks up a piece to place it, they must share a time that they have felt that emotion.
 This can easily be used to identify emotions or even identify an appropriate coping strategy to deal with an emotion.

 Grab Connect 4 HERE. (affiliate link)